webroyit/f7n1j1-FirstNextjs/README.md

 - getStaticProps fetch data at build time
 - getServerSideProps fetch data on every request
-- get static path to dynamically generate paths based on the data that is fetched
+- getStaticPaths to dynamically generate paths based on the data that is fetched

+- getStaticProps is faster than getServerSideProps

 ## Next.js Benefits
 - Easy page routing